Canon SX720 Comparison Review

 The Canon PowerShot SX720 HS is a fixed lens compact camera that was announced in February 2016 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 20.2 megapixel.

 Is the Canon SX720 a good camera?
-The SX720 has a Camera Elo of 1644.
+The SX720 has a Camera Elo of 1674.
 This rating puts the SX720 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX720 also ranks below average. – Well, the Canon SX720 is more than 4 years old, and there have been many other good digital cameras released since 2016.
+In terms of its sensor size category (small sensor cameras), the SX720 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|